eventnetusa/eventnet/src/_vip/sarc-sponsorships.md

       **Currently seeking opportunities at 55+ living communities for event and activity brand sponsorships.
-Our goal is partner with communities to sponsor recurring social activities on an on-going basis.**
+Our goal is to partner with communities to sponsor recurring social activities on an on-going basis.**